COME AND BE KNOWN

 - Caught three: Short-term Pulse suspension.
 Parents contacted again.
 Follow the second step after the suspension is up.

-At Pulse, youth that attend do have the freedom to check-out when they choose.
-If the youth check out before 11 p.m, we do ask to either speak with their parent over the phone or that the parent checks out the youth.
+At Pulse, we are a drop-in center, meaning that the youth that attend do have the freedom to check-out when they choose.
+If a youth chooses to check-out we do allow them to check back in one more time per night.
 To maintain integrity, we use an electronic check-in and check-out system that is monitored throughout the night.
 We also have electronic logs of each young person activity, and you can sign up for weekly attendance logs by pressing “get attendance logs” below.

 We recognize that young people are busier than ever.
 Sports schedules are very demanding, meaning some youth don’t get home to eat food.
 Between 8-9pm we serve a free dinner for any hungry youth.

 Although Pulse itself is entirely free, we do sell soft drinks (Arizona’s, Arnold Palmers, Starbucks Frappuccinos, etc.).
 Most of them are $1, so coming with a couple of dollars is a good idea.

 The Upper Lounge is a space created for 10th through 12th graders to enjoy a free mini-fridge of goodies; hammocks; games consoles and an overall relaxing environment to destress from the crazy week.